ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     time-window = delay-seconds
     delay-seconds = sf-integer

-Where `delay-seconds` is a non-negative sf-integer compatible with the "delay-seconds" rule defined in Section 10.2.3 of {{SEMANTICS}}.
+Where `delay-seconds` is a non-negative Integer compatible with the "delay-seconds" rule defined in Section 10.2.3 of {{SEMANTICS}}.

 Subsecond precision is not supported.